 Rose Cuts!

-I was thrilled to find out some of my work and comments were featured in a recent article by Dianna Jarrett on Rapaport’s Jewelry Connoisseur website: https://jewelryconnoisseur.net/everythings-coming-up-rose-cuts Dianna does a great job given an overview of the rose cut design from it’s historical roots to it’s current use in jewelry.
+I was thrilled to find out some of my work and comments were featured in a recent article by Dianna Jarrett on Rapaport’s Jewelry Connoisseur website: https://jewelryconnoisseur.net/everythings-coming-up-rose-cuts Dianna does a great job giving an overview of the rose cut design from it’s historical roots to it’s current use in jewelry.
 It’s not a long read … Read More

 Simplicity: Ice Flower Round